tlarram/MERN-SEPT2022/demo/mern5_fullstack/readme.md

 2. DO NOT communicate with your cohort during the exam

 ## Asking for help
-1. Ask for help in discord channel (ping me & Christian & Winter)
+1. Ask for help in discord channel (ping me & Joe)

 ## Getting Graded
 1. Have your red belt features graded first
-2. In discord channel (ping me & Christian)
+2. In discord channel (ping me & Joe)

 ## RED BELT
 1. FULL CRUD - Create, Update, Get all, Get one, Delete